Josephhtoo/EGL314-Team-B-Project-Space/README.md

 ![ALT](images/Drum.jpg)
 These are the Midi keyboard and drum user interfaces for the user to play on .
 * The MIDI `eth0` interfaces is powered and controlled by a Arduino Leonardo micro-controller
-* The wires are connected from the Arduino to the aluminium tape which is use as a conductive sensors for the users to touch.
-When they touch, it will register the desired tunes for the respective instruments, which will be played.
+* The wires are concted from the Arduino to the aluminium tape which is use as a conductive sensors for the users to touch.
+When they touch, it will register the desired tus for the respective instruments, which will be played.
 ## Audio Visual
 ![ALT](images/AudioVisual.jpg)
-Here is a photo of a audio visual response from wallpaper engine which is being translated from the musical notes that are being played by the user
+Here is a photo of a audio visual response from wallpaper engi which is being translated from the musical notes that are being played by the user

 ![Alt](images/MIDIcode.jpg)
-This is the program for the MIDI instruments which is used to programmed the tunes and melody with the help of **Reaper software**.
+This is the program for the MIDI instruments which is used to programmed the tus and melody with the help of **Reaper software**.

 # Minimum viable product
 ## Cooperative game
 ![Alt](images/Multiplayer.jpg)
-__This is the final product and its a multiplayer game, a song track will be played and players have to ne in sync with the melody.
-It's all about the timing and reaction, the  2 players must be able to hit the key at the right moment when the tiles falls on to the line shown.__
+__This is the final product and its a multiplayer game, a song track will be played and players have to be in sync with the melody.
+It's all about the timing and reaction, the  2 players must be able to hit the key at the right moment when the tiles fall on to the light shown.__

 ![Alt](images/Percussion.jpg)
 __This game consist of the 2 instruments, console allows the user to pick either the 2 instrumennts displayed on the top, the drums or the piano.__